- 1 Comment

 - Flush boiling water down the drain to push material through or liquefy it

 - Use a baking soda/vinegar combo to allow for a fizzy dissolving of any nasty bits in the drain (do this without flushing the drain for at least a couple hours to a day)

 - Using a bent wire hook or drain snake to fish out the clog

 But if you don’t feel like doing any of that, you’ll be pleased to know that our very own Dissolve Liquid Hair and Grease Remover will get rid of even the dirtiest, nastiest drain clogs.
 The trick Dissolve uses is to liquefy any organic material that might be blocking the drain.
 It’s eco-friendly because it’s biodegradable, so you don’t have to worry about pouring a caustic chemical down the drain.

-Hair, grease, and other drain-dwellers can take a long time to disappear on their own, and you can’t wait a month or a year to use your sink or shower again.
+Hair, soap scum and other drain-dwellers can take a long time to disappear on their own, and you can’t wait a month or a year to use your sink or shower again.
 With non-caustic and septic-safe natural options, you’ll be assured with both a clean, clog-free drain and no expensive pipe replacement bills.
 Now that’s handy, man!